justinprogdev/justinprogdev/README.md

 - 🤖 I’m currently working on artifical intelligence class projects, for my Master's at BU.
 - I’m currently learning Fuzzy logic with scikit-fuzzy, AI Planning with PDDL and First Order Logic.
-- 💬 Ask mAe about SQL, Python, or anything data related.⚙️
+- 💬 Ask me about C#, Python, or even AzDO Pipelines.⚙️
 - 📫 How to reach me: developmentjustin7@gmail.com
-- ⚡ Fun fact: I love to read murder mystery books!📗
+- ⚡ Fun Fact, I have been reading a lot of Alex Garland lately!📗

 <h3 align="left">Connect with me:</h3>
 <p align="left">